LeonieWeissweiler/CISTEM/README.md

 - Python
 - Swift

+The code for each language encludes a method for stemming as well as one for segmentation, which returns the stripped suffix as well as the stem.

 ## Performance
 We performed a comparative analysis of six publicly available German stemmers, where CISTEM achieved the best results for f-measure and state-of-the-art results for runtime.